matfat55/OSshift/memory-bank/activeContext.md

 ## Current Work Focus

 The project has moved from the planning phase to the initial implementation phase.
 We have set up the project structure with Electron, React, and TypeScript, and have created the basic UI components.
-We are currently facing issues with the Electron installation, which needs to be resolved before we can continue with the implementation of the core functionality.
+The immediate priority is resolving the Electron installation issues, which is blocking further development.

 ## Recent Changes